Dadido3/go-typst/README.md

 ### More examples

-It's possible to write custom Typst templates that can be called.
+It's also possible to write Typst templates that can be invoked from `go-typst`.
-Th
-A tutorial for the Typst side can be found in the [Typst documentation: Making a Template](https://typst.app/docs/tutorial/making-a-template/).

-An example on how to invoke Typst templates can be found in the [passing-values example package](examples/passing-values).
+A full setup can be found in the [passing-values example package](examples/passing-values).

 [the instructions in the Typst repository]: https://github.com/typst/typst?tab=readme-ov-file#installation
 [Typst]: https://typst.app/